 He asked Jojo, “It’s set?”

 “Sorted.”
 Jojo sank down, whooshed air out of his nostrils, let loose his coat to give off sweet and sour.
 He regarded his colleagues unsmilingly.
-He annoyed Dario by pulling out cigarettes.
-He lit up, and sent Dario a brief look through the smoke that was part-apology and part-challenge.
+He annoyed Tommaso by pulling out cigarettes.
+He lit up, and sent Tommaso a brief look through the smoke that was part-apology and part-challenge.
 “Meeting at top of Scrofa with Massimo and them, nine thirty.”

 “What’s going on?”
 Piero’s face shone.
 One day when he was ten he had felt a similar excitement in the middle of a playground fight.
 The feeling had never quite left him.
 His face had hardened like marble, and had never quite gained enough flesh to change back.

 “Gypsies.”
-Dario caught sight of a slight imperfection on one of his fingernails.
+Tommaso caught sight of a slight imperfection on one of his fingernails.
 He held it up to the light and examined it.

 “Gypsies?”
 Piero nodded.
 “Beautiful.”